marabesi/marabesi.com/_posts/2021-01-06-aws-cloud-practitioner-notes-networking.md

 ## Introduction

-Amazon VPC (Virtual Private Cloud) lets you provision a isolated section of aws cloud, and deliver aws services that you control.
+Amazon VPC (Virtual Private Cloud) {% cite aws_vpc --file 2021-01-06-aws-cloud-practitioner-notes-networking %}{% cite aws_vpcs_and_subnets --file 2021-01-06-aws-cloud-practitioner-notes-networking %}
+lets you provision a isolated section of aws cloud, and deliver aws services that you control.
 Public and private grouping of resources are known as subnets.

 - Public subnet
 - Private subnet